-It is a violation to ignore, disobey, disregard, or otherwise violate any provision of this Code of Conduct or any applicable College policy or regulation.
+It is a violation to ignore, disobey, disregard, or otherwise violate any provision of this Code of Conduct or any applicable University policy or regulation.
 Specific violations include, but are not limited to:

-- 12.1 Failing to comply with, or respond to the directive of any Dominican College staff member, faculty member, law enforcement official, or first responder; - 12.2 Failure to or refusal to respond to a request to report to an administrative office. - 12.3 Failing to comply with the terms of any Dominican College agreement, policy, or procedure, emergency or fire safety guideline; - 12.4 Failing to meet the terms of on any imposed conduct sanction, failure to complete a specified condition or assignment of a sanction, or violating the Student Code of Conduct when on disciplinary probation; - 12.5 Failing to comply with any applicable federal, state, or local laws or regulations; - 12.6 Failing to advise the College of an on or off-campus criminal charge(s) pending, or convictions. - 12.7 Failure to comply with the terms of disciplinary probation/deferred suspension and/ or violation of other college policy during a term of disciplinary probation/deferred suspension related to a conduct violation.
+- 12.1 Failing to comply with, or respond to the directive of any Dominican University New York staff member, faculty member, law enforcement official, or first responder; - 12.2 Failure to or refusal to respond to a request to report to an administrative office; - 12.3 Failing to comply with the terms of any Dominican University New York agreement, policy, or procedure, emergency or fire safety guideline; - 12.4 Failing to meet the terms of any imposed conduct sanction, failure to complete a specified condition or assignment of a sanction; - 12.5 Failing to comply with any applicable federal, state, or local laws or regulations; - 12.6 Failing to advise the University of an on or off-campus criminal charge(s) pending, or convictions; - 12.7 Failure to comply with the terms of disciplinary probation/deferred suspension and/or violation of other university policy during a term of disciplinary probation/deferred suspension related to a conduct violation.